alba1735/tRNAgraph/README.md

 - `-o` or `--output` is the path to the output file.
 The output file should be a `.h5ad` file.
 By default, the output file will be named `h5ad/trnagraph.h5ad` if no path is provided.
 - Observations are the metadata categories to include in the database object.
 This can be a list `-l/--observationslist` or a tab-separated file containing a list of observations `-f/--observationsfile`.
 If no list is provided any metadata will be annotated `obs_#` where `#` is the ordered observation.
 - `--log` is used to output a log of the shell commands used to generate the AnnData object.
 By default, the log will not be output.
+- `-q` or `--quiet` is used to suppress the output of the shell commands used to generate the graphs.
+By default, the output will be displayed.

 ### Generating visualizations